 Whether you are exploring hyperbaric oxygen therapy in Utah for the first time or looking to continue treatment you have started elsewhere, the team at Summit Sports and Spine is here to help you understand your options.
 We follow established protocols and take the time to assess each patient individually before recommending a treatment plan.

+HBOT is not a one time dive and fix something.
 HBOT is not a one-size-fits-all approach, but it is remarkably versatile.
 From the clinic athletes who need to get back on the field to patients managing long-term neurological or autoimmune conditions, the range of people who benefit from this therapy continues to grow.

-Curious whether HBOT is a good fit for your situation?
-Our team also offers spinal decompression and Class IV laser therapy that can complement a hyperbaric treatment plan.
 We would love to walk you through what a session looks like and which conditions we most commonly treat.
 Reach out to Summit Sports and Spine in Lehi, UT today to book a consultation and find out if HBOT belongs in your healing journey.